 What I remember about Halloween as a kid is the task of finding an awesome costume made from stuff around the house, trick-or-treating with my little brothers, and then coming home to watch our dad eat our chocolate bars while he “looked for pins and razor blades”.
 I would then inventory the rest of my candy and twitch in my bed while the sugar wore off and sleep set in.

 But I don’t remember ever buying a Halloween costume, and I certainly don’t remember asking my mom to sex it up a bit.
 I don’t think I really put together the whole concept of sexy until 10th grade or so.

-Now I am raising my own daugther, there is simply NO WAY that I am letting Smalls traipse around my neighborhood in something that sexualizes her and sends the message to those that view her that very young girls can be seen as sexy.
-I find that an extremely dangerous thing to do, in fact.
-My daughter isn’t sexy.
-She’s five.
+Now I am raising my own daughter, there is simply NO WAY that I am letting her traipse around my neighborhood in something that sexualizes her and sends the message to those who view her that very young girls can be seen as sexy.
+In fact, I find that an extremely dangerous thing to do.

 Last week she wanted to be Superhero Kitty Litter, this week she wants to be the Headless Horseman.
 She has no concept of “sexy”, and I am proud of the fact that she is five going on six, not five going on sixteen.
 Whatever costume we settle on, we will be sexy-free as we walk around the neighborhood begging for candy from the neighbors.

 Follow the formula — short poofy skirt, tight bodice, leg wear that accentuates bare thigh.
 You’d have to be intentionally obtuse to not notice your kindergartner is dressed like a Halloween French maid.

 Because how the hell is this a lion??
 Or a leopard?
 Female Halloween costumes don’t look like the thing they are, they just look sexy.
 Or, baby sexy.
 And I hate a small part of myself for typing that, but what else do we call this phenomenon of parents thinking it is adorable to sex up their small children?